BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/4-chords.md

 (sec-triads)=
 ## Triads

-The most prominant chords called *triads* consist of three notes.
+The most prominent chords called *triads* consist of three notes.
 Finding a harmonic sounding *triad* can be achieved by adding **ever other note in a scale** starting from some *root*, also called *base note* (if the chord is in root position) - all the chords played above are in root position.
 In other words, chords are fully defined by the used *key* and a combination of degrees (*scale note positions*).
 If $d$ is the degree of the first note then the degree sequence